awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-c9.md

 **Tip**
 The credential helper uses the default Amazon EC2 instance role for your development environment\.
 If you intend to use the development environment to connect to repositories that are not hosted in CodeCommit, either configure SSH connections to those repositories, or configure a local `.gitconfig` file to use an alternative credential management system when connecting to those other repositories\.
 For more information, see [Git Tools \- Credential Storage](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage) on the Git website\.

-## Step 3: Clone a CodeCommit Repository into Your AWS Cloud9 EC2 Development Environment<a name="setting-up-ide-c9-checkout"></a>
+## Step 3: Clone a CodeCommit repository into your AWS Cloud9 EC2 development environment<a name="setting-up-ide-c9-checkout"></a>

 After you've configured the AWS CLI credential helper, you can clone your CodeCommit repository onto it\.
 Then you can start working with the code\.